 Bed Rail Deaths

 In the American Association for Justice's recent report entitled "Standing Up for Seniors: How the Civil Justice System Protects Elderly Americans," there is a discussion of bed rails and the startling safety hazard they pose to nursing home residents.
-Many people believe bed rails to be a safety device meant to keep sick, drugged, confused seniors from falling out of beds in hospitals and nursing homes.
+Many people believe bed rails to be a safe device meant to keep sick, drugged, confused seniors from falling out of beds in hospitals and nursing homes.
 Though these bed rails are presumably placed on the beds for the safety and security of seniors, the sad reality is that hundreds of seniors have been killed in connection with these bed rails.

 Bed rail deaths are often the results of poor design, and nursing home residents are sometimes trapped between or under the rails themselves, or in gaps between the mattress' edges and the bed frame.
 However, injuries are not only the result of poor design.
 Many times seniors are injured or killed by bed rails where their use was unnecessary.